danielhusar/gulp-stylint/readme.md

 ##### config

-Type: `string`
+Type: `string` or `object`
 Default: `undefined`

-Pass in location of custom config file
+Pass in path to custom rules configuration file as a string or include the rules inline as an object.
+If no configuration is passed in, it will use the `.stylintrc` file in the project root if present.
+If that file is not present, it will use default rules.

 ##### failOnError